iruioj/zroj_core/server/README.md

 able to configurate the server to make it a pure judging server or a pure resource backend.

+This crate is divided roughly into three modules (see documentation of each module below).

 ## Development

 To start the development server: